button-inc/emissions-elt-demo/README.md

 - `terraform fmt` to format the code (make sure to save the files it formatted after running this).
 - `terraform plan` to view what will be changed.
 - `terraform apply` to apply the changes to the cluster.
+- `terraform destroy` to tear down the resources.